 The study revealed that the role of the library in developing a child's reading habit include the provision of good study materials for children, early and continuous orientation on the use of the library, compulsory visit to the library by a consensus between the library and the school authority, creating a reading or quiz competition, awards for the best library user and creating a holiday reading programme for children.
 This shows that the provision of good study materials rated high than the other items, which indicates that reading materials are strongly needed by the pupils in the area.
-This agrees with Dent & Goodman (2015) who revealed that library will help in promoting reading by expanding their collections and the provision of pupils to make use of the library by quiz competition and prize award was in line with the research made by Tekale, et al (2014) who suggested that such will instil in them the interest and motivation required to read more.
+This agrees with Dent & Goodman (2015) who revealed that library will help in promoting reading by expanding their collections and the provision of library professionals to guide the school children (Aina, 2014).
+The motivation of pupils to make use of the library by quiz competition and prize award was in line with the research made by Tekale, et al (2014) who suggested that such will instil in them the interest and motivation required to read more.
 From the research, one can deduce that the role of the library as seen here will promote a reading habit among the children in Anambra West Local Government Area.